Hamberfim/FibonacciSequenceGenerator/README.md

-# FibonacciSequenceGenerator
+### Fibonacci Sequence Generator
-with user input -  generate a Fibonacci sequence
+This program generate a Fibonacci sequence with user input